dirigible-io/dirigible-io.github.io/help/service_publish.md

 Publish Service
 ===

-Publish service performs publication of a single artifact from the User's workspace to the Registry
+The Publish service performs the publication of a single artifact from the User's workspace to the Registry.

 > The end-point is: */publish*